 Arlington: The saints were blessed from late January to early February with timely ministry from Stephen Baker of Liverpool, England on the early kings of Israel and associated lessons.
 Dan Shutt shared in the ministry February 16-17 at the Arlington Youth Conference concerning “Our Future.”
 Lives were touched and the Lord blessed in salvation.

-Chihuahua: After five weeks of gospel meetings in the Valle de la Madrid hall, Gilberto Torrens is very encouraged in that two older teenagers, who for years have attended the Sunday school, professed faith.
+Chihuahua: After five weeks of gospel meetings in the Valle de la Madrid hall, the saints are very encouraged that two older teenagers, who for years have attended the Sunday school, professed faith.
 Anderson Hernandez, who hopes to devote himself, with his family, to the work in Chihuahua, recently buried his father in Venezuela, a man who for many years was very opposed to the gospel, but on his deathbed confessed Christ as Savior.

 Ciudad Obregon: The believers enjoyed a visit from Duncan and Anna Beckett.
 On February 3, three men were baptized after the gospel meeting shared by Duncan Beckett and Tim Woodford.
 Dr. Justin Pratt (Kirkland Lake, ON) also visited in February and held dental clinics.
 The saints also enjoyed his teaching.

 Cotaxtla: Before the gospel series closed, John Nesbitt had the joy of hearing of a 50-year-old man who had trusted Christ, in addition to a young woman in university.

 El Barril: A nice number of men and women are attending special nightly meetings that Jason Wahls is having on the book of Revelation.